danog/MadelineProtoDocs/docs/API_docs/constructors/secureValueErrorFrontSide.md

 ---
 title: secureValueErrorFrontSide
-description: Secure value error front side
+description: Represents an issue with the front side of a document.
+The error is considered resolved when the file with the front side of the document changes.
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: secureValueErrorFrontSide